US STOCKS-S&P, Dow touch three-month lows on weak China data

 the only gainers.

-introducing a hiring freeze as it seeks to cut costs amid a deep
+a hiring freeze as it seeks to cut costs amid a deep strategic

 Declining issues outnumbered advancing ones on the NYSE by